nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # SocialBook User Guide

 SocialBook is a **desktop app for managing contacts, optimized for use via a  Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SocialBook can get your contact management tasks done faster than traditional GUI apps.
+If you are a social worker and can type fast, SocialBook can get your contact management tasks (eg. locate/contact families) done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />